kenmaready/CppND-Capstone-Blasteroids/README.md

     std::shared_ptr<Announcement> announcement {nullptr};
   ```

-  When any of the above objects are instantiated, the application makes used of `std::make_shared<T>` so that they objects are immediately created as a managed object and cleanup of the objects is handled by this useful tool.
-For example, in the Game::InitializeAsteroids() method (beginning at line 278 of Game.cpp):
+  When any of the above objects are instantiated, the application makes used of `std::make_shared<T>` so that they objects are immediately created as a managed object, allowing cleanup of the objects to be handled by this useful tool.
+For example, in the `Game::InitializeAsteroids()` method (beginning at line 278 of `Game.cpp`):

   ```
     for (size_t i = 0; i < kNumAsteroids + (round - 1) ; i++) {